 In addition to the longer format intended for more in-depth questions (see here for more details), the Department of Statistics also provides consulting advice for current OSU students in a short format.
-You may schedule short-format appointments with GTAs during Weeks 2 through 10 of fall, winter and spring quarters.
+You may schedule short-format appointments with our PhD Consulting Practicum GTAs during Weeks 2 through 10 of fall, winter and spring quarters.
 During finals week, quarter breaks and the first week of the term, the Calendar is unavailable and will (incorrectly) indicate that no appointments are available.
 Please make short-format appointments during weeks 2 through 10.
 This service is provided in conjunction with the Graduate Student Commons and you will meet with the consultants in the Graduate Student Commons on the 6th floor of the Valley Library.
 Consulting services are not available during the summer.

 For a general overview of consulting services provided by the Department of Statistics, please refer to the Index.

 The objective of the short format statistical consulting service is to provide free statistical advice on University-related research projects.
 Any currently enrolled graduate student at the university may request assistance.
 The assistance given is primarily advice.
 Consultants will not do data entry or statistical analyses for you.
 This service is not to be used for homework problems or class projects.

 The consultants can advise on many aspects of statistical design and analysis, including but not limited to, designing a study, database management, data exploration, formulating a statistical model, determining the type of analysis that should be done, advising on appropriate statistical software, and interpretation of analyses.

 The short format appointments are intended to handle projects with quicker questions or cases where an immediate response is needed.
 Longer term projects or more in-depth questions are better suited for the Long Format.
 Our goal is to provide an answer to your question within the 45 minute meeting, but if this is not possible follow-ups may be required.

 To schedule an appointment, you must do two things: